How a criminal history affects employment in Nevada

 Some juvenile arrests and adjudications in Nevada are automatically sealed.
 Others can only be sealed by petition to the court.

 Juvenile records cannot be sealed if the adjudication is for an act that would have constituted a felony had you been an adult.
 These remain on your record and are accessible by potential employers.

 However, as noted above, a juvenile adjudication does not automatically disqualify you from most jobs.
 Rather than trying to hide it, it may be better to emphasize your youth at the time of the act and tell an employer what you have learned from the experience and how it has made you a better person.

-To learn how and when you can seal a juvenile record, please see our article on Sealing Juvenile Records in Nevada.
+To learn how and when you can seal a juvenile record, please see our article on Sealing Juvenile Records.

 6. What if I did Nevada drug court or another treatment program?